elf-audio/cpp-to-webaudio-example/README.md

 ## WebAudio version
 If you cd to the www directory and type `python -m SimpleHTTPServer 8080`, which runs a local webserver from this directory, then go to http://localhost:8080/ in your browser (then press start), that is the C++ code, transpiled into Javascript, that's making the noise you hear!

 How this works: the makefile calls `emcc` to compile a file called `src/em.cpp` which basically just calls the dsp code in the main source, asking it for samples.
 Then there's a little bit of javascript that interacts with emscripten in `wwww/index.html` to grab that audio and send it out of the speaker.
+The html file is heavily commented with my findings.